 By sharing stories together and having conversations about the books you read, you can help young children understand the world around them.
 Seeing diverse experiences represented in books helps children to explore their own identities and develop empathy for others.

-From physical and developmental vision and hearing impairments, disability encompasses a broad spectrum, and children with and without may have questions.
-The following books positively portray a range of, enabling children with disabilities to see themselves and introducing children of all abilities people who experience the world in a variety of interesting ways.
+From physical and developmental disabilities to vision and hearing impairments, disability encompasses a broad spectrum, and children with and without disabilities may have questions.
+The following books positively portray a range of disabilities, enabling children with disabilities to see themselves and introducing children of all abilities to people who experience the world in a variety of interesting ways.

 Not every book is available at all locations, but any title can be requested.
 The children’s librarian at your neighborhood library is also here to help, with suggestions for additional titles on topics of interest–or feel free to suggest some titles to us.
 New books are always being added to the collection.

 Photographs of young children with Down syndrome enjoying a wide selection of healthful foods, from fruits and veggies to meats and snacks.

 Encompasses the issue of disability in a charming celebration of sibling friendship.

 Laurie is a special girl.
 She doesn’t hear well and that can be hard sometimes.
 She doesn’t always understand what other people say and playing with other children can be difficult.
 Luckily there’s the ear doctor.
 He examines Laurie’s ears and gives her hearing aids.

 A story about a special friendship between a young girl and her dog, featuring a surprise ending.

 A boy’s wonderful mama takes him zooming everywhere with her, because her wheelchair is a zooming machine.